nchlswhttkr/website/content/blog/if-keybase-can-do-it.md

 ---
 title: "If Keybase Can Do It"
-description: "Recreating the functionality Keybase's file sharing service"
+description: "Recreating the file sharing functionality of Keybase"
 date: 2020-05-12T12:00:00.000Z
 ---

-[Keybase](https://keybase.pub) has a really nice feature that lets you share sync files around under your account, and optionally to make them publicly accessible.
+[Keybase](https://keybase.pub) has a really nice feature where you can sync files between your devices, and (optionally) make them publicly accessible.

 They were also [acquired by Zoom](https://keybase.io/blog/keybase-joins-zoom) last week.
-While I think it's early days to say whether this means good or bad things for Keybase, it seemed like a timely opportunity to recreate some of their services for myself.
+While I think it's too early to say whether this means good or bad things for Keybase, it seemed like a timely opportunity to try recreating this feature I love.

 <!--more-->

-Keybase also helps with proving my identity across other mediums, but digging into that is work for another day.
-It did get me into the habit of signing my commits though, which has been a good learning experience!

-But back to the task at hand.
-We're here to talk about file sharing, not how I could botch up cryptography implementations.

-## What are the moving parts?

-With projects like this, I like to start by trying to identify why I'm building something.
+With this post, I thought it would be interesting to talk a little about my process when approaching a problem like this.
+Maybe the journey isn't as interesting as the end result, but it can't hurt to write about it!

+## Break it down

+I'm rebuilding something that already exists, so let's start with a high-level description of what Keybase does for me.
+In particular, what are the key elements to it?

 > With minimal interaction, Keybase allows me to make files on my machine visible to the web.

-The key benefit here is that it's mostly hands-free.
-Sharing files publicly can be easily done (publish to GitHub, upload to Google Drive), but action on my part is needed to upload and share the files.
+The key benefit here is that it's almost entirely hands-free.
+Publicly sharing files is something that can already be easily done with plenty of drag-and-drop programs, but I need to go through a web UI or client to make this happen.

-From here, it's time to start digging for a more precise description of where my solution starts and ends.
-In this case, what exactly does Keybase do for me?
+How does Keybase implement this?
+There's more to dig into to here, and I think it's about understanding where the solution starts and ends.
+Nitty-gritty details!

 > Files located inside `/Keybase/public/nchlswhttkr/` can be viewed in near real time at `https://keybase.pub/nchlswhttkr/`.

-So I need some way of getting directory contents to a web-facing location, with changes actively being carried across.
-If I can see what's in the directory from a web request, we're good.
+I need a way to get directory contents synced to a web-facing location, with changes being actively carried across.
+With that in place, so long as I can see what's inside the directory from a web request, we're good!

-Given serving web traffic directly off my machine isn't the wisest idea, some work needs to be done elsewhere.
-I could go with a object storage in a cloud provider, but in the interests of keeping my bills down I'll stick with my existing web server.
+I'll need something to handle file serving for me, since I don't want to handle web traffic on my own machine.
+I could use object storage with a cloud provider, but in the interest of avoiding bills I'll stick with my existing web server.

+Assuming my web server is able to handle the requests, the remaining work involves keeping it in sync with whatever might be happening locally.
+So two moving parts overall, clean enough.

-Let's wrap this up with a rough description of the end product.
+Let's wrap this up with a rough description of the end product and get onto building!

-> When files are created/edited/deleted locally, they are synced to my remote web server.
-This server makes them available to the web.
+> When filesystem changes happens locally, they are synced to my remote web server.
+This server then makes the files available to the web.

 ## Serving files to the web is easy

-This was a pretty quick addition to my Nginx config.
+This was a pretty quick addition to the Nginx config for my server, on it goes!

 ```diff
   server {